texora/GeekU/src/client/state/appState.md

       }
   ],

-  // ???
-NEW
   itemsView: {

-    // ??
-WAS: ../selectedView (AND is NO caps AND NO plural)
     activeView: 'student'/'course', // an itemType, identifying which of the following views are visable in the main page

-    // ??
-WAS: ./studentsView
     student: {  // branch supporting StudentsView (i.e. items are Students)

-      // ??
-WAS: selectedStudent
       selectedItem: null/item[below],

-      // ??
-WAS: detailStudent
       detailItem:  null/item[below], // when supplied, the details of this item is displayed in a modal dialog
       detailEditMode: true/false,    // is detail item dialog in a read-only or edit mode